evgenyneu/evgenii.com/files/2016/09/carl_in_orbit/index.md

       initialAngle = -0.2,
       angle = 1,
       strawberrySizePixels = 35.0,
-      sunIsRemoved = false,
-      // Interval in second after which the "Sun is removed" message is shown to the user showRemoveMessageAfterIntervalSeconds = 0.5,
       // Show the "Strawberry has landed" only once shownStraberryHasLandedOnEarthMessage = false,
       // Show the "Sun has been removed" message only once